 - Diploma of Veterinary Nursing - Emergency and Critical Care

 - Diploma of Veterinary Nursing - General Practice *

 - Master of Veterinary Public Health - Emergency Animal Diseases

-Veterinary nurses are mainly employed by veterinarians in private practices, but some find work looking after animals in veterinary research, zoos, wildlife parks, animal welfare organisations or teaching institutions.
+Veterinary nurses are mainly employed by veterinarians in private practices, but some find work looking after animals in zoos, wildlife parks and animal welfare organisations, as well as in veterinary research and teaching institutions.